JayChickenK/config/README.md

 This is my constantly updated CS:GO autoexec config.

+Put autoexec.cfg in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` or take what you want from it and add to your autoexec config!

 ### Launch Options
 ```
 -novid -high -threads 8 -tickrate 128 +mat_queue_mode 2 +exec autoexec.cfg